vsrathore/trainTracker/README.md

 # Welcome to Train Tracker !

 Hi!
 This was a fun project, which eventually i am using on weekly basis.
-It is very handly **utility to track IndianRailway train ticket.**
+It is very handy **utility to track IndianRailway train ticket.**

 ## Usage/Parameters